shatsky/lightning-image-viewer/README.md

 ## Main issues:

-- ~1% of images (which are viewable in common browsers) fail to load (SDL2_image fails to recognize format, probably not designed to decode malformed images)
+- (may be not true anymore, need to test after move to SDL3_image) ~1% of images (which are viewable in common browsers) fail to load (SDL2_image IMG_Load fails, probably lacks internal error handling for malformed images)
 - EXIF rotation info is not supported
-- Window shape is not updated sometimes on X11, on Wayland (Weston) it doesn't work at all (falls back to usual fullscreen window with black backround, window shaping is not implemented in SDL2 for Wayland, thought it seems possible to implement with wl_surface_set_input_region)